 France offers ideal sailing for both beginners and expert sailors.
 When planning a sailing holiday in France, you’ll enjoy pleasant sailing conditions and excellent weather in the summer.
 The southern climate is typically Mediterranean, with air temperatures frequently in the 30s in the height of summer.
 Water temperatures rise above 20°C, with low wave heights that are usually well under half a metre.
 In Corsica, conditions are similar.
 The French island enjoys slightly warmer temperatures than Nice on average, but has somewhat choppier waters with waves occasionally reaching up to a metre.

 Deciding where to go sailing in France often depends on your sailing experience.

 Anchorages are easy to find on the Brittany and southern coasts, and Ajaccio is served by the marinas of Port Tino Rossi and Port Charles Ornano.
 Book ahead for moorings, especially when travelling in high summer.
 While the warm weather lasts for a long time in Corsica, be aware of occasional strong winds along the northern coast and between the Bonifacio Strait towards Sardinia in the south.
-Also remember, you can book a skipper who can easily navigate the waters of Corsica together with your yacht charter in France with Zizoo.
+Also remember, you can book a skipper who can easily navigate the waters of Corsica during your sailing holiday in France with Zizoo.

 For novice sailors or for those looking for a more relaxed cruising experience, it is recommended to sail along in the Mediterranean along the southern coast of France.